'I love being able to meet different people every day and share their stories with the rest of the world...'

 ‘I found media to be a fascinating field!
 I love being able to meet different people every day and learn their unique stories and be able to help them share their stories with the rest of the world,’ she says.

-Combining Psychology with Media and Communication, Sherry’s degree gives her a well-rounded view of events in the world and the people in them.
+Combining Psychology with Media and Communication, Sherry’s BA degree gave her a well-rounded view of events in the world and the people in them.

 ‘My Psychology degree combines theory and practice by teaching me knowledge that can be applied in real world scenarios.
 This degree can be used in numerous fields including: education, media, politics, etc. My Media and Communication degree will assist me in receiving a career in the communication profession.
 This degree also assists in developing relationships between media and the public as well as internal communications, all skills that are deemed useful by government departments.